 The J.E. & L.E.
 Mabee Center is a 26,000 square feet recreation and wellness facility with a plethora of equipment and opportunities.
 The J.E. & L.E.
 Mabee Center is equipped with state-of-the-art equipment such as strength training machines, free weights, treadmills, Stairmasters, arc trainers, and spinning bikes.
 The J.E. & L.E.
 Mabee Center features a movement studio; a hospital & learning lab; basketball, volleyball and tennis courts.
-There are a range of strength building options for students, faculty, staff, and alumni to build muscle and keep fit at Culver Stockton College.
+There are a range of strength building options for students, faculty, staff, and paid alumni members to be active and keep fit at Culver Stockton College.